knightowl2704/Face_Recognition_using_Transfer_Learning/README.md

 # Face_Recognition_using_Transfer_Learning
 Implementing Face recognition using transfer learning using VGGFace (Image + Real Time)

 This repository shows implementation of transfer learning in Keras with the **ResNet50** architecture for face recognition system.
 This repo is based on the `keras-vggface` by Refik Can Malli.
-It makes use of keras-vggface for importing various models from the vggface's models.py, like **RESNET50**, **VGG16**, and **SENET50.**
+It uses keras-vggface for importing various models from the vggface's models.py, like **RESNET50**, **VGG16**, and **SENET50.**

 <br>